 - 4.1 The Local Government Pension Scheme (LGPS) Regulations 2013 were amended in line with requirements introduced by the Public Service Pensions Act 2013 for all public service pension schemes to establish a pension board.
-Under the LGPS Regulations, each LGPS administering authority had to set up a Local Pension Board with effect from 1 April 2015. - 4.2 The Pension Fund set up the Teesside Pension Board in line with these legislative requirements.
-The Board's terms of reference (last amended at the 1 November 2017 Council meeting) set out Board's purpose as follows:
+Under the LGPS Regulations, each LGPS administering authority had to set up a Local Pension Board with effect from 1 April 2015. - 4.3 In order to fulfil this function, and to comply with the requirements of the overriding regulations and legislation, the Board needs to have and maintain appropriate knowledge and understanding of the LGPS and pensions in general, In particular (as set out in the Board's Terms of Reference: a member of the Board must be conversant with: